 But then, he realized his mistake.

-He NEVER blamed the designers of the Miss Universe Cards who would have done better to avoid confusion possibilities!
+He NEVER blamed the designers of the Miss Universe Cards who would have done better to avoid possible confusion.
 And he NEVER blamed the tense condition he was in during the announcement.

 Don’t be tough-headed and start whining about your encounter with a “bad” client.

 You can’t always be a winner, but you’ll always be a learner.
 Always remember that.